fastmcp-me/mcp-routine/README.md

 ### How to use it?

-1. Perform your task by guiding AI with your prompt to execute tools.
+1. Perform your task by prompting AI to execute tools.
 2. Once the task is completed, instruct AI to create a new routine for your task.
 3. Refresh your MCP client to update the tools.
 Then use it to execute the same sequence of tools.